mpusz/wg21-papers/src/3045R6_quantities_and_units_library.md

     |  `X / A`  |          `{identity}, per<B>`           |
     |  `X / B`  |          `A, per<power<B, 2>>`          |

-Please note that for as long as for the ordering step in some cases, we use user-provided symbols, the aggregation, and the next steps do not benefit from those.
-They always use type identifiers to determine whether the operation should be performed.

-Unit symbols are not guaranteed to be unique in the project.
-For example, someone may use `"s"` as a symbol for a count of samples, which, when used in a unit expression with seconds, would cause fatal consequences (e.g., `sample * second` would yield `s²`, or `sample / second` would result in `one`).

-Some units would provide worse text output if the ordering step used type identifiers rather than unit symbols.
-For example, `si::metre * si::second * cgs::second` would result in `s m s`, or `newton * metre` would result in `m N`, which is not how we typically spell this unit.
-However, for the sake of consistency, we may also consider changing the algorithm used for ordering to be based on type identifiers.

 ### Symbolic expressions in action